RagnarB83/ash-documentation/docs/job-types.rst

 **Plotting**

-The final result of the scan is stored in a dictionary (named 'surfacedictionary' in the examples above).
+The final result of the scan is stored in a dictionary (named 'surfacedictionary' in the examples above) and can be easily plotted by giving the dictionary as input to plotting functions (based on Matplotlib).
+See :doc:`plotting`) page.

 The dictionary has the format: (coord1,coord2) : energy  for a 2D scan  and (coord1) : energy for a 1D scan where (coord1,coord2)/(coord1) is a tuple of floats and energy is the total energy as a float.